Royal Corinthian Yacht Club: Burnham-on-Crouch

 In 1931 Tiny Mitchell became Commodore of the club where he was responsible for completing the new clubhouse at Burnham-on-Crouch.
 The Grade II* listed building was designed by Joseph Emberton and represented Britain's contribution to the International Exhibition of Modern Architecture held at the Museum of Modern Art in New York City in 1932.
 The building is one of the few examples of the International style of architecture in Britain.

 Cowes

-In 1948, the club established its southern branch at Cowes in the present clubhouse.
-It was operated by Rosa Lewis, a hotelier from London to provide a retreat and entertainment for gentlemen visiting the Royal Yacht Squadron.
-In 1988 the clubhouse was sold to commercial interests.
-However the buyer went into receivership in 1991.
-In 1993 the clubhouse was re-purchased from the receiver by a small group of members for the benefit of the club.
+In 1948, the club established a southern branch at Cowes, taking as its local clubhouse Castle Rock, a large house purchased from London hotelier Rosa Lewis.
+In 1988 the clubhouse was sold to commercial interests; however, the buyer subsequently went into receivership and in 1993 the clubhouse was re-purchased from the receiver by a small group of members for the benefit of the club.

+In 2015, having been run as a separate legal entity under the name Royal Corinthian Yacht Club, Cowes, the club that operated from the Cowes clubhouse merged with the Royal Ocean Racing Club (RORC), and its premises are now the Cowes clubhouse of the RORC.
+The Royal Corinthian heritage was perpetuated by a newly-created class of 'Corinthian' members within the RORC, for those unable to meet the RORC's standard membership requirements.